GSA/digitalgov.gov/content/posts/2016-09-12-dnssec-vs-elastic-load-balancers-the-zone-apex-problem.md

 Overall, the process looks like this:

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-400-multi-tier-alias-and-dnssec-architecture.jpg" alt="A multi-tier alias and DNSSEC architecture flowchart." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-400-multi-tier-alias-and-dnssec-architecture.jpg" alt="A multi-tier alias and DNSSEC architecture flowchart." >}}

 Side note: You can see the script that we wrote to request the AXFR from the master server and compare its contents to the current slave server zone file on [Github](https://gist.github.com/nickmarden/9092c99cf3e201510ca83455fc2d2dab).
 It’s quite simple, and relies on straightforward zone management features already built into the PowerDNS software.
 This script is no longer necessary, but was developed as a precaution against the possibility of a failed AXFR “emptying” the zone on the slave server.
 In the released version of PowerDNS 4.0.0, a standard zone slaving configuration has this protection enabled automatically.